jp-embedded/scxmlcc/doc/user-manual.md

 ### Transition (`<transition>`)
 This element specifies transitions between states.
 The transitions are triggered by events, They may contain execute conditions and executeable content.

 When a transition is executed, the current state and its parents are exited up to the nearest common ancestor of the current state and the transition target.
-Then, all states are entered from the ancestor to the transitions target.
+Then, all states are entered from the ancestor to the transition's target.

 If a parallel state is exited, the other parallel state's children are exited also.